UoS-COM1001/com1001-2024-25-spr/getting-started.md

 Go to [COM1001 on Blackboard](https://vle.shef.ac.uk/ultra/courses/_116942_1/outline).
 Scroll down to "Learning Materials: Semester 2", and reveal the contents.
-Then click "Team Project on Codio".
-This should load your "project".
+Then click "COM1001 Spring Semester on Codio".

+This should load your personal "project" on Codio.
 This will be where you do your coding on your team project, and run examples discussed in lectures and write any code to try-out any principles outside of the team project itself.